IRONICBo/mem-mcp-server/README.md

   <img src="docs/images/readme.gif" alt="MemoV Demo" width="800px">
 </p>

 It gives AI coding agents a traceable memory layer beyond Git — auto-capturing **every prompt**, **agent plan**, and **code change** in a separate timeline.
 Work freely with AI, iterate fast, and keep your Git history clean.
 When you're ready, cherry-pick what matters for Git commits.
+Based on memory, we built an open source Aardvark: OpenAI’s agentic security researcher.

 - 💬 [Join our Discord](https://discord.gg/un54aD7Hug) and dive into smarter context engineering
 - 🌐 [Visit memov.ai](https://memov.ai) to visualize your coding memory and supercharge existing GitHub repos